jefoh/pbs-to-rsync/README.md

 to an offsite server that cannot have PBS installed.

 # Configuration File
 This JSON file has all the information you will need to provide so the script can send the data to the correct place.
+For multiple datastores, create a new config file for each and use it as the script parameter.

 **remotehost**     : The remote server you would like to send data to. <br>
 **remoteuser**     : The SSH user on the remote server. <br>